-The mixer is that place where you are stressed about a situation and you don’t know what to do.
+The mixer is what it feels like when you are stressed about your position, and you don’t know what to do.

-Indecision might mean you are confused about conditions, a position or overwhelmed with emotion.
+Indecision might mean you are confused about market conditions, a position, or overwhelmed with emotion.
 The way to snap out of it is some small trades.

-Missing a move to the upside but don’t want to buy the top?
+Missing a big Bitcoin move to the upside but don’t want to buy the top?

 Buy a small amount to relieve the pressure.

-Long a losing position but your stop loss point hasn’t been touched and tempted to sell?
+Long a losing position, but your stop loss hasn’t been touched and tempted to sell?

 Make a sacrifice to the trading gods by selling a tiny portion.
 Taking action with a small sell will free up your mind and move you back into rational mode.

-The way out of the mixer is small actions designed to reduce stress and free up your mind.
+The way out of the mixer is small actions designed to reduce mental stress and restore internal order.

-Follow your plan and sell when the stop loss was met?
+Follow your plan and sell when the stop loss is met?

-Or if you don’t have a plan, did you sell and reevaluate?
+Or, if you don’t have a plan, do you sell and reevaluate?

-Or did you hold it and start referring to it as an “investment”?
+Or do you hold it and start referring to it as an “investment”?

 When a trade “becomes” an investment, you are creating internal conflict.
 You know you made a mistake.
-You know it’s really a loser and you are now emotionally invested in the position.
+You know it’s a loss.
+And because of that, you are now emotionally invested in the position.

 A trade that becomes an “investment” is another name for a loser.